concinim/wh-acd/known_limitations.md

 Cartridge deployments via the /deploy API can sometimes exceed the one minute timeout threshold for services to provide a response.
 When the timeout is exceeded, a 504 response is returned in html format.
 Despite the 504 response, the deploy operation will continue to completion.
 In the event of a deployment timeout, you can verify successful deployment of the cartridge through the deploy [Activity Tracker](/docs/wh-acd?topic=wh-acd-at_events) event.

+Use of the asynchronous /cartridges APIs is recommended to avoid cartridge deployment timeouts.
+See [Cartridge Deployment](/docs/wh-acd?topic=wh-acd-customizing#deploy_cartridges) for details.

 ## Multiple Unstructured Array Elements

 While multiple unstructured array elements with text values may be submitted in a single request, 40 unstructured array elements is the recommended limit to avoid performance degradation due to processing overhead.